FREE CLASS

 #8.
 Set A Hard Deadline

-This one comes from personal experience- I HIGHLY suggest setting a hard deadline when planning for low moments.
+This one comes from personal experience.
+I HIGHLY suggest setting a hard deadline when planning for low moments.

 This helps to alleviate a lot of the guilt that comes with how much you’re resting and a lot of the worry about how other people will respond.
 Having a deadline to give to others will help give them a time when they can start reaching out to you again.

-Having an end date in sight allows us to relax in the present moment and fully enjoy whatever activities we engage in during our downtime.
-We don’t have to worry about how long we’ll stay away from our responsibilities or how other people will respond –
+Having an end date in sight allows us to relax in the present moment and fully enjoy our downtime.
+We don’t have to worry about how long we’ll stay away from our responsibilities, because that deadline gives us the freedom to commit to taking care of ourselves without strings attached.

-having that deadline gives us the freedom to commit to taking care of ourselves without strings attached.
 That said, we need to be ready when the end date arrives.
 We can’t rely purely on motivation or inspiration.

-Instead, we must take actionable steps toward getting back on track immediately.
+We must take actionable steps toward getting back on track immediately.
 Though it may require giving yourself a decent push initially, breaking through this wall of resistance is often easier than expected!

 Simply moving our bodies and getting into a rhythm can kickstart our momentum and get our adrenaline pumping again.